Oslogjengen: Sabotage operations against the labour duty

 The first sabotages were directed against Arbeidstjenesten, the registration of young people for labour duty: Destruction of a machinery for sorting registration cards, 18 May 1944 and 17 June 1944, and the demolition of the registration office at Akersgaten 55 in Oslo.
 Over the summer, thousands of young people left their homes, hiding in the forests, to avoid the call-up.
 When the Nazi authorities discovered this, they tried to prevent their food supplies by denying them ration cards.
 As a counter-action Oslogjengen performed a hold-up against a truck with ration cards in August 1944, securing the truck-load of cards.

 Other operations

 To paralyse the German production of explosives, an operation against two sulphur acid factories (Norsk Svovelsyrefabrikk and Lysaker kemiske Fabrik A/S) was performed in June 1944.
 In August 1944 an operation against a bus garage resulted in the destruction of 25 Messerschmitt fighters and 150 airplane motors.
 A locomotive for the Thamshavn railway, which had previously been damaged and sent to Oslo for repair, was damaged again in an operation against Skabo Jernbanevognfabrikk in September 1944.
 Other operations were directed against Raufoss Ammunisjonsfabrikk and Kongsberg Våpenfabrikk, oil storage facilities, and a large supply of stored ball bearings.

+Another notable sabotage by the Oslogjengen members Max Manus and Roy Nielsen happened on or shortly before January 16th, The Oslogjengen placed 10 limpet mines underwater on the hull of the SS Donau (1929), a German transport ship.
+The mines were set to explode once the ship had reached the sea, but departure was delayed and it was sunk in Oslofjord, Norway.